banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 4. **Complex Modal Logic**: Modal implementations are embedded in the main file rather than in dedicated components.
 5. **Limited Testability**: Tightly coupled code makes it difficult to write unit tests for individual components.

+> **Note:** This refactoring plan implements the architectural decisions documented in [Architecture Decisions](./architecture-decisions.md).
+Please refer to that document for the rationale behind key architectural choices.

 ## Refactoring Goals

 1. Reduce `main.ts` to less than 500 lines